 There's a company that uses Waimanalo Bay Beach Park to sell their set-ups, often two set-ups side-by-side.
 We don't like it because, it has to be set-up near the treeline and too far from the ocean to be legal.
 And everything and everyone in-between the ocean and the set-up is in the photos.
 To us that kind of sucks.
 What's the point of being at the beach if you're not near the water?

 The places where it might work and be allowed are Magic Island (best) or Waialae Beach Park (not the spot where we usually do ceremonies).

 For all the reasons above, we do not offer these kinds of set-ups.
 If you must have it, you'll need to secure on your own and provide evidence of the necessary additional park permits.
 You must let us know and it must be shown on our contract.
 Additional fees may also apply.

 FYI: We do not allow any client set-ups or ceremony site decorations included on our permit unless, it is specifically listed on the contract and agreed too by us.
 That also includes floral decorations, flower petal paths, aisle runner, etc..

 - Set-ups with chairs, arches, etc. are prohibited on all Hawaii beaches near the water.
 FYI: They are allowed in the vegetation and tree-line, and in the City & County beach parks with proper permits.

 - The ceremony is usually 8-12 minutes max.
 Is it really worth the cost to spend the money for a set-up?

 - It transforms and complicates a simple beach wedding into something it's not suppose to be... costly and complicated.

 - A set-up limits your location options to beaches parks and specific spots at those beach parks areas where at City & County park will allow.

-- We cannot move to a new beach in case of inclement weather (a rare occurrence) and if you/we have to reschedule to another day, you loose everything you've spent (our rain insurance does not cover this cost).
+- You cannot simply move to a new beach in case of inclement weather (albeit a rare occurrence) and if having to reschedule to another day, you lose it unless willing to pay again.